jgabuya/blog-posts/posts/thoughts-on-building-ux.md

 > When you're finished changing, you're finished. -Benjamin Franklin

 Technology changes at a very rapid pace, and people demand much better user experiences more than ever.
-What's hip and cool right now could become obsolete eighteen months later.
+What's hip and cool right now could become obsolete six months later.

 As a result, product design must adapt to the ever changing user requirements.
 A good design is always a work in progress.
 The moment you stop iterating is the moment your product starts dying.

 That doesn't mean that you should just mindlessly slap every new d&ast;mn trend into your design as it comes along.
 This is where A/B testing proves to be useful.
 If something works, keep it.
 Otherwise revert to the old version and move on.

 The secret is to never be afraid to try something new.
-Don't be afraid to fail or alienate your users.
-There is always something that can be learned through failure.
+Don't be afraid of failure or the possibility of alienating your users.
+There is always something that can be learned through failing.
 That alone is a good reason why there's no such thing.

 ### One more thing...